Maximilian Schell

-Maximilian Schell (8 December 1930 – 1 February 2014) was an Austrian-born Swiss actor, who also wrote, directed and produced some of his own films.
-He won the Academy Award for Best Actor for the 1961 American film Judgment at Nuremberg, his second acting role in Hollywood.
-Born in Austria, his parents were involved in the arts and he grew up surrounded by performance and literature.
-While he was still a child, his family fled to Switzerland in 1938 when Austria was annexed by Nazi Germany, and they settled in Zurich.
-After World War II ended, Schell took up acting and directing full-time.
-He appeared in numerous German films, often anti-war, before moving to Hollywood.
+Maximilian Schell (8 December 1930 – 1 February 2014) was a Swiss actor, theatre director, filmmaker, and musician of Austrian origin.
+He was one of the most internationally-acclaimed German-speaking actors of his generation, earning accolades for his work on both screen and stage.
+Born and initially raised in Vienna, his parents were involved in the arts and he grew up surrounded by performance and literature.
+While he was still a child, his family fled to Switzerland in 1938 when Austria was annexed by Nazi Germany, and they settled in Zürich.
+After the Second World War, Schell took up acting and directing full-time.